reiinakano/xcessiv/docs/walkthrough.rst

 Like predefined base learners, Xcessiv comes with a bunch of preset metric generators for some commonly-used metrics.
 You can use and reuse these for the most common use cases instead of writing your own function every time you define a base learner.

 You can add as many valid metrics as you want.
-These will be calculated everytime the base learner is processed.
-Let's go ahead and add the preset metric generators "Recall from Scores/Probabilities", "Precision from Scores/Probabilities", and "F1 Score from Scores/Probabilities" with the **Add preset metric generator** button.
+These will be calculated every time the base learner is processed.
+Let's go ahead and add preset metric generators "Recall from Scores/Probabilities", "Precision from Scores/Probabilities", and "F1 Score from Scores/Probabilities" with the **Add preset metric generator** button.

 Save your changes.